Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

-Bottender will call the `SayHi` action with `{ name: 'Bob' }` as the `props` and send `Hi, Bob.` text message as result to the user.
+Bottender provides `{ name: 'Bob' }` as `props` for the `SayHi` action, so your bot replies the "Hi, Bob." text message as a result to the user.

-## How to Debug
+## How to Debug Actions

-Bottender use famous [debug](https://www.npmjs.com/package/debug) package internally to collect some helpful information that can be showed up when you provide corresponding `DEBUG` environment variable.
+Bottender uses the famous [debug](https://www.npmjs.com/package/debug) package internally to collect some helpful information that can be showed up when you provide the corresponding `DEBUG` environment variable.
 To debug your actions, you may run your command with `DEBUG=bottender:action`, for example:

 ```sh
 DEBUG=bottender:action npm start
 ```

-> **Note:** If you are developing your bots on Windows, you may use [cross-env](https://www.npmjs.com/package/cross-env) to assign `DEBUG` environment variable:
+> **Note:** If you are developing your bots on Windows, you may use the [cross-env](https://www.npmjs.com/package/cross-env) package to assign the `DEBUG` environment variable:

 ```sh
 cross-env DEBUG=bottender:action npm start